 ❖ Heavy menstruation is the most common symptom

-❖ Pressure on bladder causing frequent urination or urinary blockage
+❖ Pressure on the bladder causing frequent urination or urinary blockage

 ❖ Pressure on rectum & lower back from larger fibroids